auth0/auth0.js/README.md

 #### With Email

-Once you have configured a passwordless `email` connection, you can request a link to be sent via email that will allow to login automatically in to the application.
+Once you have configured a passwordless `email` connection, you can request a link to be sent via email that will allow the receiver to sign in to your application.

 ```js
 $('.request-email-link').click(function (ev) {